VidCruiter Logo

 How To Measure the Candidate Experience

-The candidate experience is highly subjective and personal to each individual.
-If you’re only rating the success of a candidate experience from internal observations, you’re probably missing out on some important insights.
-Here are a few ways you can benchmark the experience and continue to improve.
+The candidate experience is personal to each individual.
+If you’re only rating the success of a candidate experience from internal observations, you’re missing out on important insights.

 Promptly Send All Candidates a Survey

-In your applicant tracking system, you probably have access to a lot of real-time data.
-You can use these statistics to interpret the candidate experience:
+In your applicant tracking system (ATS), you have access to a lot of real-time data—these statistics help you interpret candidates’ experience:

 • Was time-to-hire longer than usual?